awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Cutoff`  <a name="cfn-ssm-maintenancewindow-cutoff"></a>
-The number of hours before the end of the Maintenance Window that Systems Manager stops scheduling new tasks for execution\.
+The number of hours before the end of the maintenance window that Systems Manager stops scheduling new tasks for execution\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `0`